 (5) Years in Rank

-Seniority will be considered.
-Include any documentation that might be required to establish your years of service in your current rank.
+• Include any documentation that might be required to establish your years of service in your current rank.
 If some of that service was at a prior institution, the specific rank and number of years need to be clearly documented.